How I Automate My Business Using Agents

 Email triage

-The triage-email skill processes forwarded emails — client requests, invoices, scheduling threads.
+The triage-email skill processes forwarded emails: client requests, invoices, scheduling threads.
 It classifies each message, drafts a reply where appropriate, and writes a per-client digest.
-Instead of scanning my inbox manually, I review a structured summary and approve or edit the suggested responses.
+Instead of a manual inbox scan, the output is a structured summary to review, approve, or edit.

 Business health sync

 The sync-business-impact skill reads roadmaps, dependency files, and config across all active projects.
-It detects what changed since the last run and pushes signals to a central project index — a single dashboard that shows the current state of every project without me having to open each one individually.
+It detects what changed since the last run and pushes signals to a central project index, a single dashboard that shows the current state of every project without opening each one individually.

 The pipeline